 Thursdays at 10:00 pm

 Since its founding in 1959, the Milwaukee Symphony Orchestra (MSO) has continued to be one of the country’s most artistically vibrant and innovative orchestras.
 Millions nationwide have experienced the MSO since 1971 through its radio series – the country’s longest-running national classical radio series.
-Internationally-acclaimed conductor Edo de Waart served as MSO’s sixth music director through the 2016-17 season.
-The MSO’s virtuosic musicians excite listeners with over 140 live concerts across Wisconsin each season.
+Led by Ken-David Masur, who was appointed music director in 2018, the MSO’s virtuosic musicians excite listeners with over 140 live concerts across Wisconsin each season.
 A selection of concerts is featured in the broadcast series along with exclusive, behind-the-scenes conversations with musicians.

 Conductor Alexander Shelley and violinist Blake Pouliot

 Guest conductor Alexander Shelley and violinist Blake Pouliot take the Milwaukee Symphony Center stage for this performance of works by Mendelssohn, Bruch, and Walton.

 Music of Prokofiev and Rachmaninoff conducted by Dima Slobodeniouk

 Finnish-Russian conductor Dima Slobodeniouk conducts the Milwaukee Symphony Orchestra in an all-Russian program of works by Prokofiev and Rachmaninoff featuring pianist Simon Trpčeski.